 Center cockpit sailboats still make good cruisers.
-Time was (in the early 80s) the Morgan Out Island 41, a pioneer among center cockpit production boats, was the most popular auxiliary over 25 feet.
+In the early 80s, the Morgan Out Island 41, a pioneer among center cockpit production boats, was the most popular auxiliary over 25 feet.
 The pendulum has since swung toward all-round performance and a yachtier aesthetic; nowadays most new cruising boats have aft cockpits.
 Still, the center cockpit alternative can be a good one.

 Taking one upwind in a chop may not be an exquisite experience and many are boxy and hard to look at but center cockpits have their strengths.